4 injured in shooting at crowded Toronto Raptors celebration

 Chief Saunders said he was unaware of any people trampled and took issue with reports that a stampede had occurred, calling it “a small burst of people that were scared.”

-Saunders appealed to members of the public to call police or Crime Stoppers if they may have witnessed the shooting or can provide any video footage of the incident.
+Saunders appealed to members of the public who may have witnessed the shooting or have relevant photos and videos.

 “This happened in broad open spaces.
 Right now where we had over 1 million people here,” he told reporters just after 6 p.m.
 “We want the witnesses ... to step up and help us.”